2Tie/TGMsim/README.md

 Open-source TGM Series clone, aiming for accuracy, and extensibility down the line.

-## Currently supported game modes:
+## Supported game modes:

-TGM1 Master (has visual errors - lock flash is mistimed)
+TGM1 Master

 TGM2 Master

-TAP Normal (missing powerups)
 TAP Master
 TAP TGM+
 TAP Death

-TGM3 Easy (missing hanabi)
+TGM3 Easy
 TGM3 Master
-TGM3 Sakura
 TGM3 Shirase

 SEGA Tetris
 SEGA Bloxeed (missing powerups)
-SEGA Flash Point (missing vertical DAS)
+SEGA Flash Point

 New Dynamo Mode (heavily WIP)
+New Hell March Mode

+## Future game modes:

+TAP Normal
+Tetris + Cardcaptor Sakura, Easy & Normal
+TGM3 Sakura
+ACE modes
+Custom Mode

 ## Controls

-By default, WASD is for joystick input, I O and P are the rotation buttons, Space is the hold button (for TGM3), and Enter is the Start button.
-I is also the Accept button in menus, and O is the button to back out. **If you want to change this before making a profile, enter a username of three spaces at the login screen (space character is back one) and change the bindings in the Preferences menu, and then back out to the Login screen.**
+On first run, the game will prompt for inputs.
+If you wish to rebind them, you can do that in the Preferences menu or by deleting 'SAV/prefs.dat' and relaunching the game.

 Starting up the game, after the Title Screen is the Login Menu.
 Left and right will change the current letter and Rotate 1 will advance a letter, while Rotate 2 will go back a letter.
 Once a three-letter profile name is selected, you will be moved to the main menu.

 Games and modes are selected with the Rotate 1 button and backed out of with the Rotate 2 button.
 You can back out of the Game Select screen to the Login menu as well.

-In the Mode Select screen, pressing the Hold button will show the Hiscores for the selected game's Master mode.

 ## Credits